 Live & Recorded Webinars

 Are you looking for a more structured approach to aviation weather training?
 If so, you should plan to attend one or more webinars offered by AvWxTraining.
-Each webinar will be taught by CFI and former NWS research meteorologist, Scott Dennstaedt.
+Each webinar will be taught by CFI and former NWS research meteorologist, Dr. Scott Dennstaedt.

 At AvWxTraining, we use Zoom™ for all of our live webinars.
 Every webinar will have time reserved for the attendees to ask questions.
 Webinars will be recorded and provided to each attendee once that course has completed all of its planned sessions.
 This recording allows you to review the webinar at a later time or allows you to complete the training in the event you cannot attend one or more of the live sessions.
 You must pay the full webinar fee to obtain the recording.
 Check back for new live webinars being offered.